 - Bleeding disorders

 If you have cancer, check with your doctor before considering massage because massage can damage tissue that is fragile from chemotherapy or radiation treatments.
 People with rheumatoid arthritis, goiter (a thyroid disorder characterized by an enlarged thyroid), eczema, and other skin lesions should not receive massage therapy during flare ups.
 Experts also advise that people with osteoporosis, high fever, few platelets or white blood cells, and mental impairment, as well as those recovering from surgery, should avoid massage.
 Check with your doctor.

-Tell your massage therapist about any medications you are taking, as massage may influence absorption or activity of both oral and topical medications.
+Tell your massage therapist about any medications you are taking, as massage may influence the absorption or activity of both oral and topical medications.